DeadlyArtist/MinecraftProgression/README.md

 *Ocean's Grace*: Upgrade your helmet to gain Mining Fatigue Immunity.
 *Silent Heart*: Upgrade your helmet to gain Darkness Immunity and your boots to become Silent.
 *Anchor*: Upgrade your chestplate to gain Levitation Immunity.
-*Evergloom*: Evergloom can be found whereever sculk can be found (such as in ancient cities).
+*Evergloom*: Can be found whereever sculk can be found (such as in ancient cities).
 *Verum Ore*: Look below the end islands to find them.
 *Stellar Shards*: They spawn in geodes that are exclusive to the end.